sumitpandey-cell/azure_ai_interview/docs/FEATURES.md

 #### 3. Analytics & Feedback Engine
 - **Instant Reports**: Detailed feedback generated immediately after session completion.
+- **Report Thresholds**:
+    - **Minimum Requirements**: AI reports are only generated if a session lasts at least **2 minutes** AND contains at least **2 user turns**.
+    - **Insufficient Data Handling**: Sessions below the threshold are marked as "Insufficient Data" on the dashboard.
+The report page displays a helpful guide instead of an empty report.
 - **Scoring System**: Quantitative scores (0-100) for Technical Accuracy, Communication, and Problem Solving.
 - **Progress Tracking**:
     - **Streak Counter**: Tracks consecutive days of practice.